Andrew Farago

-Andrew Farago is the curator of the Cartoon Art Museum in San Francisco, author, chairman of the Northern California chapter of the National Cartoonists Society, and husband of webcomics author and illustrator Shaenon K. Garrity.
+Andrew Farago (born 1976) is an American curator, author, and comic historian.
+He is the former curator of the Cartoon Art Museum in San Francisco, former chairman of the Northern California chapter of the National Cartoonists Society, and husband of webcomics author and illustrator Shaenon K. Garrity.

 Farago began his writing career in the mid-2000s by writing for various print and online magazines.
 He has authored various books on cartooning, most notably 2014's Teenage Mutant Ninja Turtles: The Ultimate Visual History, a book that chronicles the creative and business history of the Teenage Mutant Ninja Turtles franchise.

 Early life and education

 Farago was born in the 1970s in Ohio, United States.
-He graduated from Colorado College with a degree in Studio Art.
+He graduated with a degree in studio art from Colorado College in Colorado Springs, Colorado.